HP Pavilion dv9000 series: Operating systems

-Windows 7 has been known to work flawlessly on the HP Pavilion dv9000 series in several tests, especially when using the official Windows Vista drivers provided by HP.
+Windows 7 has been known to work flawlessly on the HP Pavilion dv9000 series in several tests, particularly when using the official Windows Vista drivers provided by HP as they are fully compatible with Windows 7.

 Although the laptops supported 64-bit processors, and Windows 7 (and by extension, Windows Vista) was offered in both 32-bit and 64-bit versions, a handful of dv9000 series owners have opted to use 32-bit versions of Windows over the 64-bit versions purely for reasons such as less memory overhead, reduced OS footprint, and much greater compatibility with software and drivers.
 This is especially important for older computers manufactured in the early-to-mid 2000s, which typically had 32-bit only CPUs prior to 2003/2004, as well as low-end to mid-range computers such as the dv9000 series.
 Despite this, however, there are some limitations when using a 32-bit OS on a 64-bit capable hardware like the dv9000 series, and therefore it is generally not recommended for those specific use cases.

 However, if for whatever reason the user should run the 32-bit version of Windows 7 on a dv9000 series laptop, then certain prerequisites must be made in order for 32-bit versions of Windows to be able to run just as well as the 64-bit versions on the dv9000 series.
 For instance, a PAE patch is available that allows the operating system to use up to 4 GB memory configurations on 32-bit OSes, as it uses up to 3 GB by default (this patch is also confirmed to work with the then-new monthly update rollup model set by Microsoft in 2016 for Windows 7).